SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 ^^^^^^^^^^^^^^^^^

 Injectors enable to inject macro-particles in the simulation domain from the boundaries.
+By default, some parameters that are not specified are inherited from the associated :py:data:`species`.

 Each particle injector has to be defined in a ``ParticleInjector`` block::